-I acknowledge that all of the information contained in this report is complete and accurate to the best of my knowledge.

-Approved and Forwarded:

-Donald W. Haines Commander, NOAA Commanding Officer

-In addition, the following individual was also responsible for overseeing data acquisition and processing of this project:

-Chief Survey Technician:

-James B. Jacobson Chief Survey Technician, NOAA Ship RAINIER

-Field Operations Officer:

-Charles J. Yoos Lieutenant, NOAA
+the relevant Descriptive Rep ports.
+I acknowledge that all of the knowledge. e information contained in this report is complete and accurate to the best of my Approved and Forwarded: Captain Donald W. Haines, NOAA Commanding Officer, NOAA Ship Rainier In addition, the following in this project: ndividual was also responsible for overseeing data acquisition and processing of Chief Survey Technician: James B. Jacobson Chief Survey Technician, NOAA Ship Rainier Field Operations Officer: Lieutenant Charles J. Yoos, NOAA Field Operations Officer, NOAA Ship Rainier